cbonnin88/Soundstream/README.md

 # Soundstream_Project
-Product Analysis Project based on a new music app called "Sound Stream"
+Product Analysis Project based on a new (fake) music app called "Sound Stream"